-This chapter describes the logic for each of the four reports and how to run the reports from the Reports menu option on the RPMS UDS Reporting System main menu.
+This chapter describes the logic for each of the five reports and how to run the reports from the Reports menu option on the RPMS UDS Reporting System main menu.

-Note: It is strongly recommended that sites run the Staff List (Report option ST) first and review and edit providers and related provider codes for accuracy prior to running any other reports.
+Note: It is strongly recommended that sites run the Staff List (option ST from the 2006 Reports menu) first and review and edit providers and related provider codes for accuracy prior to running any other reports.